ickb/solver/README.md

   precision: 1E-8,     // Treat numbers <= this value as zero
   checkCycles: false,  // Enable explicit cycle checking if needed
   maxPivots: 8192,     // Maximum number of simplex pivots
-  tolerance: 0.05,     // Tolerance for returning near-optimal integer solutions
+  tolerance: 0.05,     // Tolerance for near-optimal integer solutions
   timeout: 1000,       // Maximum time in milliseconds for the solve
   maxIterations: 32768,// Maximum iterations for branch and cut
-  includeZeroVariables: false // Whether to list variables with 0 value in the solution };
+  includeZeroVariables: false // Keep 0 value variables in the solution };

 const solutionWithOptions = solve(model, options);